Ichthys: The Meaning of the Christian Fish Symbol

 Christians would draw out half of the fish into the sand and wait for the individual that they were with to respond.
 If nothing happened it meant the other person was not a Christian, but the symbol in the sand looked like nothing.
 If the other person completed the image of the fish in the sand then it was clear that they were also a Christian and that the two could communicate safely.

 Over time, however, the symbol has grown to mean even more within Christianity today. it is still used to symbolize a follower of Christianity, appearing on car decals, bumper stickers 🚗, shirts and a number of mass market goods.
 Christians use the symbol in a number of different ways, and it has become a symbol of more than just a secret meeting.

-Rather, it is a symbol of Christian beliefs and faith.
-It is a symbol of Lord Jesus Christ himself and many Christians believe that it is representative of much more than even the humble origins of its role in early Christianity 🙏🏻.
+Ichthys definition is rather a symbol of Christian beliefs and faith.
+It is a symbol of Lord Jesus Christ himself and many Christians believe that it is representative of much more than even the humble origins of its role in early Christianity.

 4) Reference to the Fish in the Bible (Ichthys)